santhulak/Santhana-Portfolio/README.md

 <h1 align="center"> Data Science & Machine Learning Projects Portfolio </h1>

-### This Repository contains portfolio of Data Science and Machine Learning projects Presented in the form of Jupyter notebooks in python filr format.
+### This Repository contains portfolio of Data Science and Machine Learning projects presented in the form of Jupyter notebooks in python file format.

 Note: Click the arrow to know more information about the projects